MHSongco/DocuDignify-frontend/README.md

 # Document Viewer App

-A React-based web application for viewing and analyzing document files (PDF, DOC, DOCX, and ODT) with an interface similar to QuillBot's plagiarism checker.
+A React-based web application for viewing and analyzing document files (PDF, DOC, DOCX, and ODT).

 ## Features